how to build peace?

 JOIN US TO CHART THE FUTURE.

 Our inquiries build upon one another from year to year.
 In 2014, we were concerned with mapping the functions of technology in peacebuilding, to understand the scope and scale of the field.
 In 2015, we asked deep questions about who the work was for, why it worked and when didn’t, and what the potential impacts could be.
 We also began to ask if our framework could include other tools, those of arts and research, which intersect with technology in their ability to transform how citizens engage in peacebuilding.
 In 2016, we delved into the transformative potential – how we can begin to use these three innovative domains (technology, arts, and research) to build peace.
+In 2017, having explored the what, who, how and why of innovation for peacebuilding, we explored a specific topic relevant to the Colombian context and beyond: participation in peace agreements.

 Each conference builds on the last, drawing inspiration from past conversations, current events, and groundbreaking ideas developed and deployed on the ground.
 We shift and experiment with the conference structure to find the best way to share ideas and amplify unheard voices.
 We use a variety of tools, from keynote speeches to short talks, dialogues to round-table discussions, several different workshop formats, an Unconference to give participants space to explore ideas further, and a hackathon to connect practitioners to developers.